 - Trs is the SMTC periodicity of the target NR SAN cell if the UE has been provided with an SMTC configuration for the target cell in the handover command, otherwise Trs is the SMTC configured in the measObjectNR having the same SSB frequency and subcarrier spacing.
 If the UE is not provided SMTC configuration or measurement object on this frequency, the requirement in this clause is applied with Trs=5ms assuming the SSB transmission periodicity is 5ms.
 There is no requirement if the SSB transmission periodicity is not 5ms.
 If the UE has been provided with higher layer in TS 38.331 [2] signaling of smtc2 prior to the handover command, Trs follows smtc1 or smtc2 according to the physical cell ID of the target cell.

-In the interruption requirement a cell is known if it has been meeting the relevant cell identification requirement during the last 5 seconds otherwise it is unknown.
-Relevant cell identification requirements are described in Clause 9.2.5 for intra-frequency handover and Clause 9.3.4 for inter-frequency handover.
+6.1C.1.2.2.2 Interruption time for RACH-less handover

+When intra-frequency or inter-frequency RACH-less handover to NR SAN cell is commanded,

+the interruption time shall be less than Tinterrupt

+Tinterrupt = Tsearch + TIU + Tprocessing + T∆ + Tmargin ms

+Otherwise, no interruption time requirement is applied.

+Where:

+- Tsearch is same as the one defined in section 6.1C.1.2.2.1.

+- T∆ is is same as the one defined in section 6.1C.1.2.2.1.

+- Tprocessing is same as the one defined in section 6.1C.1.2.2.1.

+- Tmargin is same as the one defined in section 6.1C.1.2.2.1.

+- TIU is the interruption uncertainty in acquiring the first UL transmission resource, which can be a configured grant based PUSCH, dynamic grant based PUSCH, SR on PUCCH, according to NW configuration and scheduling.
+[TIU can be up to the summation of SSB to PRACH occasion association period and [10] ms. SSB to PRACH occasion associated period is defined in the table 8.1-1 of TS 38.213 [3].]

 End of Change 14